 When an employer files a PERM, they should receive a verification email which includes a sponsorship questionnaire.
-If the employer fails to respond to the email within a week, the DOL will then attempt to contact the employer for a phone verification.
+If the employer fails to respond to the email within a week, the DOL will then attempt to contact the employer for phone verification.

-Verification by phone can also seriously delay the PERM processing time and the DOL will only make three attempts to reach the sponsor.
+Verification by phone can also seriously delay the PERM processing time, and the DOL will only make three attempts to reach the sponsor.
 The DOL also maintains PERM stats and a PERM tracker about current cases that can help you get a picture of how long it will take your case if you file within that time period.

 PERM Labor Processing Time with an Audit